-The Company adopted its current articles of association on 19 April 2021, and these have not been further amended or supplemented since that date, save for a minor amendment effective from 24 December 2025 to enable corporate entities to be appointed as the Company's company secretary.
-The Articles will also be further amended at the Extraordinary General Meeting of the Company to remove the three-year rotation for appointing the Directors, and to amend the cap on director fees and remuneration.
+The Company adopted its current articles of association on 16 April 2021, and these have not been further amended or supplemented since that date, save for a minor amendment effective from 24 December 2025 to enable corporate entities to be appointed as the Company's company secretary.
+The Articles will also be further amended at the Extraordinary General Meeting of the Company to remove the three-year rotation for appointing the Directors.
 The following is a summary of the rights attached to the Ordinary Shares based on the Articles which, as amended, contain, amongst others, provisions to the following effect.
 This is a high level summary only which is not exhaustive and is qualified in its entirety by the full terms of the Articles (as amended):